emmercm/www/src/blog/_pinning-python.md

 Pinning dependencies is important for reproducible builds and saving future you headaches.

-A few times recently I've come across a `requirements.txt` that didn't specify required dependency versions, not even ranges (and it definitely wasn't _me_ who wrote these files 🤫).
-Or potentially worse, it specifies versions for some dependencies and not for others, and then `pip install -r
+A few times recently I've come across an old `requirements.txt` that didn't specify required dependency versions, not even ranges (and it definitely wasn't _me_ who wrote these files 🤫).
+Or potentially worse, it specifies versions for some dependencies and not for others, and I find out that they're

 ```shell
 # docker run --interactive --tty --rm --volume "$PWD:/pwd" --workdir "/pwd" python:3 sh -c 'pip install --requirement requirements.txt && pip freeze --exclude setuptools --exclude wheel'